Mya Jones

-Mya Rilaine Charmaine Jones (born August 1, 2001) is a Canadian professional soccer player who plays as a forward for AFC Toronto of the Northern Super League, on loan from San Diego Wave FC of the National Women's Soccer League (NWSL).
-Jones played collegiate soccer for the University of Memphis and was drafted 42nd in the 2024 NWSL Draft.
-She represented Canada at the under-15 and under-20 levels.
+Mya Rilaine Charmaine Jones (born August 1, 2001) is a Canadian professional soccer player who plays as a forward for Northern Super League club Calgary Wild FC.
+She played college soccer for the Memphis Tigers before being selected by the San Diego Wave in the 2024 NWSL Draft.
+She has represented Canada internationally at the under-15 and under-20 levels.

 Early life

 Jones was born in Calgary, Alberta, to parents Jason Jones and Kristin Sherriff.
 In high school, Jones ran track and field and was a six-time academic honoree.
 She played youth soccer with Calgary Foothills WFC, competing with the club from ages 12 to 21.
 Additionally, Jones played with the Alberta South REX program and trained with the Whitehaps FC Girls Elite REX program in her youth.